Hoúe IV. – 21. 3. 2023, 19.30

 Vzlet, Great Hall

-Not only the work of Jewish authors was presented in the concentration camps.
-Eternal Hope would also like to draw attention to the so-called "forgotten Holocaust", i.e. the persecution and liquidation of the Roma.
-There were several collection, work and concentration camps for Roma in Czech territory alone, whether the most famous Lety or the camp in Hodonín near Kunštát, four camps in Liberecko, others in Prague – Ruzyna, Brno, Pardubice, Olšovci.
+Eternal Hope would also like to draw attention this year to the so-called "forgotten Holocaust", i.e., the persecution and liquidation of the Roma.
+The Romani Holocaust is referred to by the term porajmos, literally "destruction" in some dialects of Romani.
+There were several concentration, labour and concentration camps for Roma on Czech territory alone, the most famous being Lety, or the camp in Hodonín u Kunštátu, four camps in the Liberec region, others in Prague - Ruzyně, Brno, Pardubice, Olšovec...
+Although Roma music undoubtedly sounded in the camps, it was not recorded except in the memories of the survivors, the song replacing written history.
+Memories of songs with violins, Roma camp bands or forced involvement in cabaret performances are documented.